saucelabs/sauce-school/codelabs/Module2_SauceConnect.md

 This lesson covers:

 * How to start a new shared tunnel alongside an existing tunnel, with the same name
-* Start groups of shared tunnels using the `--tunnel-pools` capability
+* Start groups of shared tunnels using the `--tunnel-pool` capability
 * Run a test through shared tunnel

 Typically, instances of the high availability tunnel are created and spun up with the same name (on the same server or different servers) as a shared tunnel so users in an organization can access tunnels as needed without having to start their own.